 While the Success Center aims to set you up for success as a student, helping you achieve your career goals is also a key objective.
 Resources available to assist you throughout your studies and beyond include:

-- Tips on resume and cover letter writing, interviewing and networking.
+- Tips on resume and cover letter writing and interviewing.

 - Board and certification exam prep materials.

 - Success Center staff are available to offer study skill tips.

 - Job posting board available outside of the Success Center.

 - Local and regional job postings offered on the Career Services webpage.

 Clarkson College offers free tutoring services in a variety of subjects to all enrolled students.
 Sessions are led by other upperclass Clarkson College students and alumni who have demonstrated exceptional aptitude in their academics and interpersonal skills.

 - Sessions can range from 15 minutes to two hours, based on need.

 - One-on-one sessions are most common, but small group sessions can be arranged.

 - On-campus sessions are typically held in the Success Center.